gstackio/gstack-docs/getting-started.md

 tagline: <em>“Every project should onboard newcomers in a snap”</em> – B.&nbsp;Gandon
 description:
 ---
-## Get the Gstack command-line tool
+## Get the Gstack tooling

+All you need to interact with Gstack is the `gk` command-line tool.

-To install the `gk` command, just run:
+To install `gk`, just run:

     curl -fsSL http://get.gstack.io/please | sh